A System of Knowledge,

 Analysis of society

-Some detail for analysis, e.g., of equilibria:
+Some details for analysis, e.g., of equilibria:

 Change and origins—evolution, dynamics: factors, stable vs unstable and transient.